 (d) Take concrete measures, including temporary special measures, to promote the participation of Traveller, Roma and migrant women in political and public life.’

-International recommendations clearly indicate that there is an onus to take measures such as gender quotas, training and support with caring responsibilities to improve and sustain women’s representation in local government.
+International recommendations clearly indicate that there is an onus to take measures such as gender quotas, training, and support with caring responsibilities to improve and sustain women’s representation in local government.
 CEDAW clearly states that the lack of progress in supporting and increasing women’s representation in local government is an equality deficit which must be remedied.

 While efforts made to increase women’s representation is necessary and commendable, we must also ensure that this is sustained and that women entering local government will continue to remain there.
 In conjunction with these aforementioned measures, it is important to identify the factors influencing whether or not women will run again so that the barriers identified can be eradicated thus ensuring that women are represented.